raphCode/master-thesis-muzero/related_work.typ

 // TODO: clarify
-Their suggestion is to introduce a new neural !net to predict the _sum_ of !rs for a given sequence of !ss in an end-to-end manner.
+Their suggestion is to introduce a new neural !net to predict the _sum_ of !rs for a given !seq of !ss in an end-to-end manner.
 This effectively sidesteps the question of _when_ a certain !r occurs.
 In the paper, this is called _End-To-End Prediction of the Value Prefix_ and implemented with a LSTM !arch.